zhaoy2020/AlphaMicrobiome/README.md

 pip install -e .
 ```

+# Tutorial
+Detailed tutorials can be found in the notebooks.

 # Contributing
 We welcome contributions!
 Please follow these steps:
 1. Fork the repository and clone it locally.